-The following unaudited pro forma financial information presents the combined results of operations for the years ended December 31, 2014, 2013 and 2012 as though the acquisitions that occurred during the reporting periods had occurred as of the beginning of the comparable prior annual reporting periods, with adjustments to give effect to pro forma events that are directly attributable to the acquisitions such as amortization expense of acquired intangible assets, stock-based compensation directly attributable to the acquisitions and acquisition-related transaction costs.
-The unaudited pro forma results do not reflect any operating efficiencies or potential cost savings which may result from the consolidation of the operations of the Company and acquisitions.
-Accordingly, these unaudited pro formas results are presented for informational purposes only and are not necessarily indicative of what the actual results of operations of the combined company would have been if the acquisitions had occurred at the beginning of the period presented, nor are they indicative of future results of operations:
+The following unaudited pro forma financial information presents the combined results of operations for the years ended December 31, 2015, 2014 and 2013 as though the acquisitions that occurred during the reporting periods had occurred as of the beginning of the comparable prior annual reporting periods, with adjustments to give effect to pro forma events that are directly attributable to the acquisitions such as amortization expense of acquired intangible assets, stockbased compensation directly attributable to the acquisition-related transaction costs.
+The unaudited pro forma results do not include immaterial acquisitions made in the fourth quarter of 2015 and the acquisition of Marble, and do not reflect any operating efficiencies or potential cost savings which may result from the consolidation of the operations of the Company and acquisitions.
+Accordingly, these unaudited pro forma results are presented for informational purposes only and are not necessarily indicative of what the actual results of operations of the combined company would have been if the acquisitions had occurred at the beginning of the period presented, nor are they indicative of future results of operations:

-Twelve Months Ended December 31,
+Year Ended December 31,

-2014 2013 2012
+2015 2014 2013

-Total revenue \$ 196,701 \$ 166,577 \$ 150,934
+Total revenue \$ 264,904 \$ 200,124 \$ 166,577

-Net loss (70,871) (46,090) (28,229)
+Net loss (108,398) (75,066) (46,090)

-Basic and diluted net loss per share \$ (1.90) \$ (1.32) \$ (1.17)
+Basic and diluted net loss per share \$ (2.72) \$ (2.01) \$ (1.32)

-The unaudited pro forma financial information includes acquisition-related transaction costs of \$576 for the year ended year ended December 31, 2014.
+The unaudited pro forma financial information includes acquisition-related transaction costs of \$277 for the year ended year ended December 31, 2015.